FREQUENTLY ASKED QUESTIONS

 Can campers choose their own activities, or are they assigned?

 Camp activities are chosen prior to the start of camp.
 While all campers are encouraged to participate in all of the activities, we do not force any child to do anything that they are uncomfortable doing.
 That said, if a camper does not want to participate in an activity other than swimming – he or she must stay with the group until that activity is finished.
-If a child does not want to swim, he or she is placed with a counselor and taken to a shaded or indoor activity until the period ends.
+If a child does not want to swim, he or she is placed with a counsellor and taken to a shaded or indoor activity until the period ends.
 If there is a camper who refuses to participate in any activities, a director will attempt to find out why.
 If needed, a parent may be called to help to solve the issue.

 What are the qualifications of the instructors?